Skip to main content

 Kingston Public Schools will share educational records with CWA that are allowed by the Family Educational Rights and Privacy Act (FERPA).
 This allows educational agencies to disclose without parental consent educational records, include IDEA, of students in foster care to State and Tribal agencies.

-Foster Care Liaison – Teresa Golden
+Foster Care Liaison – Terri Girdley

 Kingston Public School